The Very Short History of Bobby Brant and The Rhythm Rockers

-The history of Bobby Brant and The Rhythm Rockers is very short for the simple reason that the band only existed for a few months in the late 1950's.
-One single was released by the band, which was "Piano Nellie", a rousing piano rocker, backed with "I Found A New Love", a romantic ballad.
+The history of Bobby Brant and The Rhythm Rockers is very short for the simple reason that the band only existed for a few months in 1958 and 1959.
+Only one single was released by the band, which was "Piano Nellie", a rousing piano rocker, backed with "I Found A New Love", a romantic ballad.
+Amazingly - after over 66 years - "Piano Nellie" is now featured in the smash hit series "Fallout" on Amazon Prime Video.

 The band was comprised of three members of Bobby Poe and The Poe Kats and you can read more about them and Bobby Poe down the page.
 The members of Bobby Poe and The Poe Kats that became members of Bobby Brant and The Rhythm Rockers were Bobby Poe on lead vocals, Big Al Downing on piano and Vernon Sandusky on lead guitar.
 The Poe Kats' drummer Joe Brawley had tired of life on the road and moved back to North Carolina to work for his family's trucking company.